Gnocchi … Two Ways

 I made this exactly as the recipe called for and, although it was delicious, it seemed to be lacking in some way.
 I made it again, adding more lemon zest and some pecorino to the filling, and this time I pan fried the gnocchi instead of boiling … and it was just what the doctor ordered!
 I prefer the caramelized, crunchy gnocchi that you get with pan frying.
-I am including both methods of cooking so you can try it yourself.
-Don’t forget to put a big squeeze of lemon on just before serving to really pop that lemon flavor.
+I include both methods of cooking so you can try it yourself.
+Don’t forget to put a big squeeze of lemon on just before serving to pop that lemon flavor.

-Add a simple salad of arugula, walnuts and pecorino along with a glass (or three) of Prosecco to transport yourself to sunny Italy!
+Add a simple salad of arugula, walnuts, and pecorino along with a glass (or three) of Prosecco to transport yourself to sunny Italy!
 Perfetto!

 3 medium lemons (Meyer if available)